-Harvard University Women in Global Health LEAD Fellowship 2019/2020 for Women in Developing Countries
+Harvard University Women in Global Health LEAD Fellowship 2020/2021 for Women Leaders

 In an effort to equip and empower more women leaders, the Harvard Global Health Instituteand the Women and Health Initiative at the Harvard T.H.
 Chan School of Public Health are offering a new fellowship specifically designed for rising female leaders from low- and middle-income countries.